-18. Appearing for the Petitioner State Mr. Rohington Nariman, Maharashtra, learned Solicitor General for India, submitted that the only thing which was required to be considered for a decision as to whether the interim order shall continue, was whether a prima facie case had been for grant of interim injunction to out preserve the status quo ante which prevailed before the coming into operation of the Wakf Act, 1995.
-Mr. Nariman urged that the provisions of the Wakf Act, 1954, and the Bombay Public Trusts Act, in relation to Wakf properties, stood repealed by virtue of Section 112 of the 1995 Act.
-Mr. Nariman submitted that Section 112 of the 1995 Act, which dealt with repeal and savings, clearly indicated that if immediately before the commencement of the Act in any State, there was in force in that State any law which corresponded with the 1995 Act, that corresponding law would stand repealed.
-The learned A.S.G. submitted that in the instant case, the corresponding law to the Wakf Act, 1995, when it came into force, was the Maharashtra Wakf Act and the provisions of the Bombay Public Trusts ineffective became on account provisions of Section 112(3) of the 1995 Act. the repeal of the said two provisions, it was for the Board of Wakfs established under the 1995 Act to continue in management of the Wakf properties and the judgment of the High Court setting aside the establishment of Board could not resurrect the authority of the Charity Commissioner over properties.
+On www.ecourtsindia.com the provisions of the Wakf Act, 1954, and the Bombay Public Trusts Act, in relation to Wakf properties, stood repealed virtue of Section 112 of the 1995 Act.
+Nariman Mr. submitted that Section 112 of the 1995 Act, which dealt with repeal and savings, clearly indicated that if immediately before the commencement of the Act in any in force that State, there was in State any law which with the 1995 Act, that corresponded corresponding law would stand repealed.
+The learned A.S.G. submitted that in the instant case, the corresponding law to the Wakf Act, 1995, when it came into force, was the Maharashtra Wakf Act and the provisions of the Bombay Public Trusts Act which became ineffective on account of the provisions of Section 112(3) of the 1995 Act.
+With the repeal of the said two provisions, it was for the Board of Wakfs established under the 1995 Act to continue in management of the Wakf properties and the judgment of the High Court setting aside the establishment Board could not resurrect the of 13 authority of the Charity Commissioner over such properties.
 In fact, after the promulgation of the Wakf Act, 1995, the Charity Commissioner ceased to have any control over Muslim Wakfs, even if they had been registered with the Charity Commissioner as Public Trusts.

 Mr. Nariman submitted that at this interim stage only a prima facie view has to be taken as to whether the interim order passed by this Court was to be continued, pending the hearing of the Special Leave Petitions.